CyberHappenings logo

 Pro-Russia Hacktivists Exploit VNC Connections to Target Critical Infrastructure

-Pro-Russia hacktivist groups are conducting opportunistic, low-sophistication cyberattacks against U.S. and global critical infrastructure.
-These attacks target a wide range of sectors, including water treatment facilities and oil well systems, using easily repeatable methods.
+Pro-Russia hacktivist groups are conducting opportunistic, low-sophistication cyberattacks against U.S., UK, and global critical infrastructure.
+These attacks target a wide range of sectors, including water treatment facilities, food production, energy systems, and local government bodies, using easily repeatable methods.
 The groups exploit minimally secured, internet-facing VNC connections to gain unauthorized access to OT control devices.
-The joint advisory from CISA, FBI, NSA, and global partners urges immediate action to mitigate these threats.
+The joint advisory from CISA, FBI, NSA, and global partners, along with a recent warning from the UK National Cyber Security Centre (NCSC), urges immediate action to mitigate these threats.
+The advisory highlights the use of basic methods to target supervisory control and data acquisition (SCADA) networks, sometimes combined with DDoS attacks.
+The cumulative impact of these activities poses a persistent and disruptive threat to essential services.
+According to a new report, groups such as Cyber Army of Russia Reborn (CARR), Z-Pentest, NoName057(16), and Sector16 are using simple reconnaissance tools and common password-guessing techniques to reach internet-facing human-machine interfaces.
+These groups have led to physical impacts in some cases, including temporary loss of view and costly manual recovery efforts.

 Show sources